 Why choose a new TLD?

 Traditionalists would argue that you shouldn’t consider anything but the core group of original TLDs due to their recognised authority.
 However, as the internet continues to grow and the number of new TLDs increases also, the old school options are beginning to look a bit… well, old school.
-You could even argue that companies which don’t embrace new TLDs may actually fall behind as they become more valuable.
+You could even argue that companies that don’t embrace new TLDs may actually fall behind as they become more valuable.

-Availability & exactness
+1. Availability and exactness

 Let’s say you start up a coffee shop called Chameleon.
 You could opt for a .com domain name, because chameleon.com sounds good, right?
 But, you guessed it, it’s taken.
-And so will the vast majority of combinations you think of.
+And so are the vast majority of combinations you think of.
 That’s without even considering the premium you'll have to pay for having the most popular gTLD on the web.

 Chameleon.coffee, on the other hand, is not taken.
 It costs a fraction of the amount, and it’s a unique web address that tells the visitor what the website is about before they even get there.

-Opportunities for creativity
+2. Opportunities for creativity

 • [Your pub’s name].beer